 Nature journals can be for ALL ages, including you!
 You think you’d like to try it?
 Here are some ideas and tips that will come in handy! click here

 One thing you will need in addition to a journal and items to sketch with and perhaps color are some pocket guides to have on hand or take along if you go somewhere.
 I have a variety of them ranging from wildflowers to rocks and minerals to animal tracks.
-In this electronic age you can even get ipod applications such as bird or leaf identification.
+In this electronic age, you can even get Ipod/smart phone apps such as bird or leaf identification.
 I love it!
-When I went out west my husband and I took ibird with us and were able to identify scrub jays and ospreys.
+When I went out west my husband I took ibird with us and were able to identify scrub jays and ospreys.
 There were some small birds we were unsure of so we played the call of a warbler and you should have seen all the birds come near the feeder where we were for a closer look to see what strange bird was making that sound!

 Here are some various paperback guides that are compact and lightweight.
 Golden Guides are easy and will help you get started with nature journaling.
 I only listed a few since there are many to choose from and it will depend upon what you want to study.